 In these introductory, hands-on courses, students learn and practice the palpation of bony landmarks and the origin and insertion of muscles.
 Anatomical terminology is presented and modeled, and students learn muscle actions and joint movements.
-This is a first term course and has a required textbook.
+These courses have a required textbook.

 Laws and Ethics

-This class asks students to engage with the particular ethical challenges faced by touch practitioners, and utilizes an emotional intelligence framework to encourage self-reflection in order to solidify boundaries and values.
-Students are also introduced to the laws that regulate the massage profession in Oregon.
-Students must have completed at least Massage II and Introduction to Communication as prerequisites.
+This class asks students to engage with the particular ethical challenges faced by touch therapists, utilizing an emotional intelligence framework to encourage self-reflection and clarify boundaries.
+Students are also introduced to the laws that regulate massage in Oregon.
+Massage III and Introduction to Communication are prerequisites to this class.
 Materials are provided.

-This course explores the history and principles of massage.
-The practical application of massage techniques is emphasized.
+This course explores the history and principles of massage, and the practical application of massage techniques.
 Students will learn basic strokes, practitioner preparation techniques, and treatment procedures.
-Anatomical terms as well as the location of major muscles and bones are also reinforced.
-Students will need to bring sheets to the first class.
-Introduction to Palpation is recommended concurrent to this class.
+Anatomical terms as well as the location of major muscles and bones will also be reinforced.
+Students must bring sheets to the first class.
 There is a required textbook.

 Deep-tissue techniques are the focus of this course, and several varieties are discussed, demonstrated, and practiced.
 Non-Swedish practices, such as and Thai massage and craniosacral therapy, are also introduced and explored.
 Massage II is a prerequisite.

-This course familiarizes students with new skills for taking client histories, and introduces evaluation with an emphasis on manual resisted muscle testing as well as the treatment and management of various injuries and pain.
-Mechanisms of injury, relevant anatomy, and treatment techniques – such as basic trigger point therapy and myofascial release – are presented.
-This class is not designed to train students to diagnose neuromusculoskeletal conditions.
+This course familiarizes students with new skills for taking client histories and introduces evaluation with an emphasis on manual resisted muscle testing as well as the treatment and management of various injuries and pain.
+Mechanisms of injury, relevant anatomy, and treatment techniques such as basic trigger point therapy and myofascial release are introduced.
 Students will need sheets and required textbooks for the first class.
 Massage II is a prerequisite.

 This course introduces more advanced connective tissue techniques and presents real-world scenarios that engage students in problem solving and injury care strategies to help them create integrative sessions and well-developed treatment plans.
 Students will also further their evaluation, analysis, and intake skills.